Dynamic Queues

 Load-balancing types

-JobRunr supports two different types of load-balancing:
+JobRunr supports four different types of load-balancing:

 - Round Robin Dynamic Queues: here, each dynamic queue receives the same amount of resource usage

-- Weighted Round Robin Dynamic Queues: : here, certain dynamic queues can be configured with an optional weight.
+- Weighted Round Robin Dynamic Queues: here, certain dynamic queues can be configured with an optional weight.
 A queue with a weight of 2 will be checked twice as often as a queue with a weight of 1.

 Dashboard